Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Introduction

 Let $\widehat{G}^{\mathrm{d}}$ be the set of all equivalence classes of irreducible unitary representations of $G$ with nonzero Dirac cohomology.
 The first result of the current paper is the following description of $\widehat{G}^{\mathrm{d}}$.

-\textbf{Theorem A.} \emph{The set $\widehat{G}^{\mathrm{d}}$ for a connected complex simple Lie group consists of two parts: \begin{itemize} \item[a)] finitely many scattered modules (the scattered part); and \item[b)] finitely many strings of modules (the string part). \end{itemize} Moreover, modules in the string part of $G$ are all cohomologically induced from the scattered part of $\widehat{L}_{\mathrm{ss}}^{\mathrm{d}}$ tensored with one-dimensional unitary characters of $L$, and they are all in the good range.
-Here $L$ runs over the proper $\theta$-stable Levi subgroups of $G$, and $L_{\mathrm{ss}}$ denotes the semisimple factor of $L$.
-In particular, there are at most finitely many modules of $\widehat{G}^{\mathrm{d}}$ beyond the good range.}
+\textbf{Theorem A.} \emph{The set $\widehat{G}^{\mathrm{d}}$ for a connected complex simple Lie group consists of two parts: \begin{itemize} \item[a)] finitely many scattered modules (the scattered part); and \item[b)] finitely many strings of modules (the string part). \end{itemize} Here the scattered part consists exactly of the unitary modules $J(\lambda, -s\lambda)$ in \eqref{BP} such that each simple reflection occurs in any reduced expression of the involution $s$, and that $H_D(J(\lambda, -s\lambda))\neq 0$.
+Moreover, modules in the string part of $G$ are all cohomologically induced from the scattered part of $\widehat{L}_{\mathrm{ss}}^{\mathrm{d}}$ tensored with one-dimensional unitary characters of $L$, and they are all in the good range.
+Here $L$ runs over the Levi subgroups of proper $\theta$-stable parabolic subgroups of $G$, and $L_{\mathrm{ss}}$ denotes the semisimple factor of $L$.}

 The proof involves the following ingredients: an analysis of Parthasarathy's Dirac inequality, results from Vogan \cite{Vog84}, and Theorem 6.1 of \cite{D}.
 The key idea is arranging the candidate representations into $s$-families, see Section \ref{sec-s-family}.
 In view of Theorem A, to figure out $\widehat{G}^{\mathrm{d}}$, it suffices to understand the scattered parts of $\widehat{G}^{\mathrm{d}}$ and $\widehat{L}_{\mathrm{ss}}^{\mathrm{d}}$ for the finitely many Levis.
 Furthermore, Proposition \ref{prop-I(s)-empty} says that it boils down to considering finitely many candidate representations to sieve out the scattered part of $\widehat{G}^{\mathrm{d}}$.
 Therefore, pinning down $\widehat{G}^{\mathrm{d}}$ requires a finite calculation in total.
 From this aspect, we interpret Theorem A as a \emph{finiteness} result.